 A recipient’s status is only set to Unsubscribed when they toggle off the global Unsubscribe from all option.
 Topic-level preferences alone do not change the recipient’s subscription status.
 This means:- If a recipient toggles off one or more marketing topics but leaves the global toggle on, their status remains unchanged.

 - If a recipient toggles off every individual topic but leaves the global toggle on, their status still remains unchanged.
-This is intentional as it signals that the recipient is open to receiving emails on new topics your organization may add in the future.
+This is intentional — it signals that the recipient is open to receiving emails on new topics your organization may add in the future.

 Setting subscription status